Walked Passed Or Past And How To Check You Are Correct

 Walked Passed Or Past

-Walked passed or past is one of the most common confusing word choices in writing.
+Walked passed or walked past is one of the most common confusing word choices in writing.

 The correct form is walked past.
 Walked passed is incorrect.

-The reason is that the word past is an adverb, so it is modifying the verb walked.
+It is because the word past is an adverb, so it modifies the verb walked.
+Passed is a verb, so it cannot modify the verb walked.

 The words past and passed can be a little tricky to use in the right way.
 Let’s look at how you can get them right every time.